OS-Trolling/twitter-blue/README.md

 - [OSDev Wiki](https://wiki.osdev.org/Main_Page)

 ## Help
-If you have any question, feel free to [open an issue](https://github.com/averyocean65/multiboot-template/issues/new)!
+If you seriously want to bitch about this OS, don't.
+You'll be doing the same thing you're doing with your money, wasting it.